Whimsy Stick

 Questions

-Yes — reactive dogs are often the best candidates for a professional dog trainer flirt pole like the Whimsy Stick.
-Structured chase play completes the drive loop that walking leaves unfinished, which lowers baseline arousal dramatically.
-Read more at the flirt pole reactivity guide.
+Yes.
+Reactive dogs are often the best candidates.
+Structured chase play completes the drive loop that walking leaves unfinished, lowering baseline arousal dramatically.
+Read the full reactivity guide for the step-by-step method.

-A professional dog trainer flirt pole targets mental drive — not just physical energy.
-Walking burns calories but leaves prey drive untouched.
-The flirt pole completes the full predatory loop, which is why 10 minutes produces more behavioral change than an hour of walking.
-See the why your dog is still hyper after walks breakdown.
+Walking and fetch burn physical energy but leave prey drive untouched.
+A flirt pole completes the full predatory motor pattern, which is why 10 minutes of structured play produces more behavioral change than an hour of walking.
+See the hyper after walks breakdown for the science.

 Your dog was built to chase something.
 Give it a job.